-Happy 97th birthday, Betty White!
+Happy 99th birthday, Betty White!

-Even though learning history is pointless (it's for nerds and never repeats itself), we've all enjoyed the historical fact that Betty White is, in fact, older than sliced bread.
+Even though learning history is pointless (since it's for nerds and never repeats itself), we've all enjoyed the historical fact that Betty White is, in fact, older than sliced bread.
 But sliced bread can't serve as a measurement of time the way that Betty White can.
 Aside from her 70-year television career, the actress and comedian lived through the advent of traffic signals, sunglasses, and ballpoint pens.

 In 2014, White was awarded the title of Longest TV Career for an Entertainer (Female).
 She's often been called America's sweetheart, but with tweets to fans tagged with #DrinksOnMe, she's more like our favorite grandpa's chill girlfriend.

 As a trailblazer, White was the star and producer of the 1950s sitcom Life with Elizabeth.
 She was one of the first female producers in Hollywood.